GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Enchanted Weapon**
 varies, varies
 Any melee
 An enchanted weapon costs 3 times the base price and an additional $5,000.
 Depending on the type of enchantment, a critical hit is treated as also *one of the associated attack type*.
-If the user presses their attack, they *may treat their attack as being of the associated type*.
+If the user presses their attack, they *may treat their attack as being of the associated type.
+It still inflicts both critical hit effects when used this way*.
 The Enchantments are as follows:
 * Dissolving: Acid.
 * Crunching: Biting.
 * Frosty: Cold.